Mael-Archenault/3D-Graphics-Engine/README.md

 I haven't done any interface to use this code.
 If you are a bit of a coder, you should be able to find what variables to change to try different things.
 However, I will give you some informations on basic changes.

-To try the code :
+First, you need to download the git folder and place it in one of your directory (it is important to keep all files together)
-- download the git folder and place it in one of your directory
+## To execute the code

 - execute the "main.exe" file to get a quick view of the 3D renderer

 If you want to change parameters, you will need a C development environment (I used Visual Studio Code).